đź“…December 2, 2025

 The holiday season is a time of joy, family, and shared meals—but for adults over 50, especially those managing diabetes or prediabetes, it can also bring challenges in maintaining stable blood glucose levels.
-One of the most effective ways to enjoy festive favorites without spiking your sugar is through thoughtful holiday blood sugar swaps.
-These are simple ingredient substitutions that reduce carbohydrate load, improve fiber content, and support better glycemic control—all while preserving the rich flavors and comforting textures we love.
+One of the most effective ways to enjoy festive favorites without spiking your sugar is through thoughtful ingredient swaps.
+These are simple substitutions that reduce carbohydrate load, improve fiber content, and support better blood sugar control—all while preserving the rich flavors and comforting textures we love.

 For many people aged 50 and above, metabolism slows down, insulin sensitivity may decrease, and the risk of type 2 diabetes increases.
 Yet, a common misconception is that you must completely avoid traditional holiday foods to manage blood sugar.
 Another myth is that "sugar-free" automatically means healthy—many processed sugar-free products still contain refined flours and unhealthy fats.
 The truth?
 With smart planning and small changes, you can savor the season without sacrificing your health.